diez/diez/README.md

 **What does the name Diez mean?**

 _Diez_ is the Spanish number 10.
 This project is called Diez for two reasons:
- - In Spanish, Diez is pronounced roughly like the English letters "D S" — like _design system._
+ - In Spanish, Diez is pronounced roughly like saying the English letters "D S" — like _design system._
  - El Diez is the magic jersey number in soccer/football, reserved for the star player on the team.
 We hope Diez is such a time-saver and collaboration-aid for your team that it earns its place as El Diez!

 We came up with the "codename Diez" during a [Haiku team summit in Patagonia](https://www.haikuforteams.com/blog/remote-team-summit).
 Then we decided to make the "codename" the "real name."
 And here we are.